capef0nt/buffalo-orders-pipeline/README.md

 ---

 ## Technical Solution
-To address this problem, we implement a **modular ETL pipeline** with the following components:
+To address this problem, I implement a **modular ETL pipeline** with the following components:

 - **Ingestion:** Extract all orders from the Buffalo API and store raw JSON in MongoDB
 - **Orchestration:** Use Apache Airflow DAGs to schedule and manage the pipeline